bokand/bokand.github.io/web_viewports_explainer.md

 This section will deal only with mobile browsers.
 On desktop the situation is
 simple: the minimum scale is always 1, on every browser I know of.

-On mobile, the way the the minimum scale is determined varies between browsers.
+On mobile, the way the the minimum scale is determined varies slightly between browsers.
 In all cases, the browser will not let you zoom out so far that the visual viewport is wider than the content width.
 Lets call this the _intrinsic minimum_.
 Simply, the scale at which the visual viewport would contain the entire content width.

 If the `minimum-scale` attribute of the viewport meta tag is explicitly set, the actually used minimum scale will be `max(minimum-scale, intrinsic minimum)`.
 Some (all?)